 Some types of EU students may qualify for funding as a “home” student which means that they can apply for living cost loans through Student Finance England.
 The rules about who qualifies as a “home” student are complex and depend on when you came to the UK and whether you or your family members can be considered as EEA Migrant Workers.
 If you have any questions about “home” funding status and whether you will qualify then please feel free to contact one of our advisers in the Advice Zone at The Hub on 0121 204 4007 or by email at email@example.com

 If you already been awarded a UK honours degree or equivalent from another country then you cannot normally receive student funding.

 If you have not already been awarded a UK honours degree or equivalent then you may still be able to access some aspect of the student support funding system for all or part of your studies.
 All students who can access student funding from Student Finance England (SFE) can normally receive funding for the ordinary length of their course plus one extra year.
 Any years that you have previously studied for another higher education course in the UK or at a publically funded institution overseas are taken into account and can reduce the number of years you can be funded for.
 Even if you have only attended 1 day, it is counted as a whole year.
-If you have more than one year previous study then you may find that you cannot get the Tuition Fee Loan or the income assessed element of the maintenance loan for part of your course depending on the number of years you have studied prior to this course.
+If you have more than one year previous study then you may find that you cannot get the Tuition Fee Loan for part of your course depending on the number of years you have studied prior to this course.
 This will be applied to the earlier years of your course and your funding entitlement will be saved for the later years of your course.
 Exceptions can be made for students who have compelling personal reasons which prevented them from completing a previous course.
 Students who are affected in this way will still be able to access the full maintenance loan.